 Tropes from media set in this period:

 - Atomic Hate

 - Cheese-Eating Surrender Monkeys: This trope saw a resurgence in US media after Francenote refused to send troops to Iraq, arguing that they needed to give diplomacy more time and that a war would just add to the instability in the Middle-East.

 - Child Soldiers: Of the "just plain tragic" variety.

-- Knight Templar: Terrorists in pro-US portrayals, politicians and/or soldiers in anti-US portrayals.
+- Knight Templar: Terrorists in pro-US portrayals, Western politicians and/or soldiers in anti-US portrayals.

 - Misaimed Fandom: There is always a substantial misaimed Hate Dom who will interpret any popular or mainstream book or film about the War on Terror or U.S.-Middle east relations, now matter how critical it is of U.S. foreign policy, as pro-war propaganda.
 Conversely, there are those who will misinterpret critical satire of the war on terror and praise it for extolling the virtues of Eagle Land.